 - Butterfly with a rose – when paired with a rose, the butterfly becomes a symbol of love.

 - Monarch butterfly – this is a classic symbol of royalty.

 - Skull and butterfly – skulls typically represent death and mortality while a butterfly represents new life.
 Together, they make up the symbol of the circle of life and the connection between life and death.

 In Mexico, where tats are prevalent, they are a symbol of souls returning for the Day of the Dead celebrations.
 Butterflies are pretty much like tattoos, they are colorful, eye-catching, they have their own allure, and each one bears a deep and unique meaning.

 Butterfly symbolism echoes in each of us in one way or another.
-Whether it’s joy, beauty, calmness, or transformation, nothing can resonate those qualities better than these beautiful creatures.
+Whether it’s joy, beauty, calmness, or transformation, nothing can resonate with those qualities better than these beautiful creatures.
 The grace of the butterfly lies deep beyond its wings.
 It just all depends on us how we interpret each of its wonderful meanings.

 [Video] Explanation from the Angel Lady: What Do Butterfly Signs Mean?

 Karen Borga talks about receiving signs in the presence of butterflies.
 Butterflies signify transformation, and so much more.
-The butterflies change is such drastic ways, their entire lives go from being a land creature to flying creature.
+The butterflies change in such drastic ways, their entire lives go from being land creature to flying creature.
 All they know has changed, and yet they do it with grace and acceptance.